josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/♻️_declining_ore_grades_and_the_end_of_substitution_myths.md

 - more geopolitically entangled

 Declining ore grades are not a market anomaly.
-They are the expected behaviour of a finite planet under sustained extraction pressure, widely documented across multiple mining sectors.
+They are the expected behaviour of a finite planet under sustained extraction pressure, widely documented across multiple mining sectors, particularly in long-extracted resources such as copper and gold.

 ---